stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

     java -classpath ".:../java-classes/*:/usr/local/lib/java-classes/*"

-The default value of classpath is _._, which means that it checks the current directory.
+The default value of classpath is _._ (the period character), which means that it checks the current directory.

 ## Properties